 Nurses tend to exude a lot of compassion when they’re on the job.
-They have to comfort those that may be sick or injured, their family members, and deal with all kinds of difficult, emotionally complex situations.
-This can lead to what’s known as compassion fatigue, a state of being in which a nurse’s emotions and physical health can deteriorate because of their repeat exposure to death and other emotionally overwhelming situations.
+They have to assist those that may be sick or injured, comfort their family members, and deal with all kinds of difficult, emotionally complex situations.
+This can lead to what’s known as compassion fatigue, a state of being in which a nurse’s emotions and physical health can deteriorate because of their repeated exposure to death and other emotionally overwhelming situations.
 That’s why every nurse should be aware of compassion fatigue, what it means, how it can affect a person’s health, and ways to combat it.

 What Is Compassion Fatigue?

 Compassion fatigue can be caused by a number of different factors.
 We often associate compassion fatigue with nurse burnout, and they are similar in many respects, but compassion fatigue plays more on a nurse’s emotions as they try to lead a normal, healthy lifestyle outside of work.
 Nurses that are exposed to a range of traumatic situations may start to take on some of these negative emotions they witness second-hand in patients and their family members.
 This can lead to negative thought patterns, feelings of hopelessness, and even less job satisfaction as death and suffering become an integral part of their work.

 But compassion fatigue can extend into a nurse’s private life as well.
 They may start to obsess over their own health or the condition of those around them.
 They might lie awake a night thinking of patients that have lost their lives on their watch.
 This can even lead to physical symptoms, such as fatigue, restlessness, and added stress and anxiety.
 A nurse may find it difficult to break out of this pattern if they continue to witness and deal with emotional trauma on the floor.